Maldives Idylls

 Royal Island Resort & Spa

 Maldivian-owned long-tenure premium-all-inclusive on Horubadhoo island, Baa Atoll UNESCO Biosphere Reserve.
-150 villas across the larger-scale family-strong sister property to the boutique-luxury Milaidhoo Island Maldives within the same Maldivian-owned parent group, multi-decade continuous operation since 2002, traditional-Maldivian-architectural villa configuration distinct from the chain-luxury cohort template, Hanifaru Bay manta-aggregation routing at day-trip distance, the structural answer when the family trip wants premium-AI inclusion at the long-tenure Maldivian-owned identity tier.
+150 villas across the larger-scale family-strong sister property to the boutique-luxury Milaidhoo Island Maldives within the same Maldivian-owned parent group, multi-decade continuous operation since 2002, traditional-Maldivian-architectural villa configuration distinct from the chain-luxury template, Hanifaru Bay manta-aggregation routing at day-trip distance, the answer when the family trip wants premium-all-inclusive inclusion at the long-tenure Maldivian-owned identity tier.

 Setting